236 people are interested

 All potential volunteers must complete a volunteer application, attend the comprehensive MCDA 40 hour SAVA training and participate in ongoing training.
-Our next 40 hour training opportunity will likely be held spring 2022.
-Training sessions run for a three week span on Tuesday/Thursday evenings and Friday lunch remotely on video and Saturday mornings in person from March 9th-April 1st.
+Our next 40 hour training opportunity will be held Tuesday/Thursday evenings and Friday lunch remotely on video and Saturday mornings in person from March 9th-April 1st.
 The application deadline is February 28th.

 For more information, to obtain an application or if you have any questions, please contact us at 503-988-3222 or email firstname.lastname@example.org ATTN: SAVA Training Coordinator.

 About Multnomah County District Attorney's Office Victim Assistance Program

 1200 SW First Ave, Suite 5300, Portland, OR 97204, US